dbellinghoven/okta-jwt-verifier/README.md

 ### All-at-once claim validation

 Unlike the official library, which validates claims one at a time, this library validates all claims at once according to the provided rules and gives comprehensive feedback on any issues in a single pass.

+## Compatibilty

+The official Okta JWT verifier library has to core functions:
+`VerifyAccessToken()` and `VerifyIdToken()`.
+These basically work the same way, where they parse the JWT and a set of claims according to some built-in rules.
+By contrast, the verifier in this library has just one method:
+`ParseAndVerify()`.
+By default, it **only parses the token**, and will **only validate the claims according to the claim validation rules that are passed into it**.
+This means that the claims that you wish to validate for a JWT must be explicitly provided, but it also means that it makes no assumptions about which claims you want to verify and gives you the power to customize your claim validation logic.

 ## Examples